roopsBee/bee-stack-blog-astro/src/content/blog/clean-code.md

 ---
-title: 'Clean code, maintenance, optimising for change'
+title: 'Clean Code, Maintenance, Optimising For Change'
 description: 'What is clean code, and is less code better?
 What should we be optimising for when we write code?'
 pubDate: 'April 29 2023'
 heroImage: '/placeholder-hero.jpg'